UnivaCorporation/urb-k8s/README.md

 `. venv/bin/activate`
 `LD_LIBRARY_PATH=/scratch/urb/source/cpp/liburb/build /scratch/urb/source/cpp/liburb/python-bindings/test/test_framework.py urb://$(hostname)`

-Please note that with dummy implementation of the Scheduler Adapter Interface
+Please note that with dummy implementation of the Scheduler Adapter Interface above example frameworks will repetedly schedule the tasks but all of them will be lost.